s-urbaniak/dcos/README.md

 where ``MASTER_IP`` is the IP address you want to bound the master image to.

+*Note*: on OSX all variables (i.e. MASTER_IP) can be ommitted.
+They'll be queried via the boot2docker environment automatically.

 The container will start the following three daemons using [runit](http://smarden.org/runit/):